 What is the "Instagram Copyright Infringement" scam?

-"Instagram Copyright Infringement" refers to a scam promoted on various untrustworthy websites.
-It operates as a phishing scam; by claiming that content infringing on copyright laws has been detected on users' accounts - it attempts to obtain the Instagram log-in credentials (i.e., usernames and passwords).
+"Instagram Copyright Infringement" refers to a scam promoted on various untrusted websites.
+It operates as a phishing scam, claiming that content infringing copyright laws has been detected on users' accounts.
+In this way, it attempts to obtain Instagram log-in credentials (i.e., usernames and passwords).